 WordPress is free to use.
 Hootsuite is only about $100 per year.
 Creating content for our site doesn’t take much because I’m writing from my pure experience and acquired expertise.
 What costs money for us are subscriptions to sites like alexa.com, and seomoz.com, the annual fee of our web server, PPM ads, etc.

-…but that’s because we’re striving to be a huge company that handles lots of clients; you, on the other hand, would only need a small part-time team to handle your plan as needed, which is something you can easily afford if you’ve got a steady regular day job already from whence you can set aside a few hundred dollars every month.
-And we’re not even talking about hiring us, again, I can’t stress that enough; hire anyone that you think would be the right choice for you.
+…but that’s because I’m striving to operate a huge company that handles lots of clients; you, on the other hand, would only need a small part-time team to handle your plan as needed, which is something you can easily afford if you’ve got a steady regular day job already from whence you can set aside a few hundred dollars every month.
+And I’m not even talking about hiring me, again, I can’t stress that enough; hire anyone that you think would be the right choice for you.
 Though do be careful, as with virtually any aspect of what you buy in life: you get what you pay for.

-If you liked this article and think that we’re a trustworthy source of information that you can depend on, click here to follow us on Facebook or Twitter, to get updates from our blog as we release new articles that’ll teach you more information about how to make a realistic living selling your book with the Internet.
+If you liked this article and think that I’m a trustworthy source of information that you can depend on, click here to follow me on Facebook or Twitter, to get updates from this blog as I release new articles that’ll teach you more information about how to make a realistic living selling your book with the Internet.